vramdhanie/Jokes/Kids/content.md

 Q: Why kids are always complaining
 A: to show love

-Q: Why do kids have a hard time hgetting up early
+Q: Why do kids have a hard time getting up early
 A : cause they're like me